ZuriMedina/quiz-app-secret/README.md

 npm run dev
 ```

-### How to use
+### MongoDB

-if you want to use your own local database you should change the code in database.js archive into config folder.
+if you want to use your own local MongoDB you should change the code in database.js archive into config folder.
 ```
 mongoose.connect('mongodb+srv://root:root@cluster0-wpwha.mongodb.net/test?retryWrites=true&w=majority', {
   useCreateIndex: true,